Mint vs. Quicken will be an important decision for you to get a handle on your money.

 Retirement Accounts

-Do you track your retirement investments?
+Do you want investment tracking to make sure you’re set to retire?
 This can help you to grow your money for the future.

 Mint